Funny Farm (film): Filming

 The movie was filmed between August and November 1987 on location in Vermont, mostly in Townshend, Vermont.
-The New York City apartment at the beginning of the movie is located at the Arthrop Building, 2211 Broadway.
+The New York City apartment at the beginning of the movie is located at the Apthorp, 2211 Broadway.
 The house bought by Andy (Chase) and Elizabeth Farmer (Madolyn Smith) is on Fire Pond Road, Grafton, Vermont.

 Reception

 Funny Farm received mixed reviews at the time of its release.
 On Rotten Tomatoes, the film has a 64% rating, based on 22 reviews, with an average rating of 5.1/10.

 Vincent Canby, in his review for The New York Times, called the film "good-natured even when it's not funny," and went on to say that its best jokes are recycled from other, better, films.
 In a negative review for the Los Angeles Times, Michael Wilmington said "Funny Farm – a weak-fish-out-of-water comedy about a New York City couple who see their rural paradise turned into a rustic hell–is a movie with a doubly deceptive title.
 This movie isn't about a farm, and it isn't very funny, either."
 In a staff review, Variety said, "As pleasant yuppie comedies go, this is about par."

 However, film critics Roger Ebert and Gene Siskel were strong champions of the film, praising it on The Oprah Winfrey Show, The Tonight Show Starring Johnny Carson, and At the Movies.
 Ebert called the film a "small miracle," while Siskel said it was "the best film Chase has made" and compared it to the films of Preston Sturges.
 Siskel and Ebert collectively praised the script's numerous laugh-out-loud moments, the strong direction, the beautiful cinematography, and editing which consistently ends scenes at just the right moment.

 The film grossed $25 million on a $19 million budget, making it a modest box office success, but was seen as an overall disappointment especially considering Chevy Chase's popularity as a comic actor in the 1980s with a handful of box office hits.
 It was released during a very busy summer movie season.
 The Tom Hanks comedy Big, now considered a classic, opened the same day and became one of the year's highest-grossing films while Crocodile Dundee II was in its second week of release and also became one of the year's biggest hits.
 Other releases throughout the summer, including Coming to America, Who Framed Roger Rabbit, and Die Hard, all were very high-grossing films, giving Funny Farm a slim chance of high box-office results in comparison.

-With the success of National Lampoon's Christmas Vacation the following year, Funny Farm eventually gained a cult following, and is now regarded by critics and Chevy Chase fans as one of his best films.

 Then-U.S. President Ronald Reagan viewed this film at Camp David on June 11, 1988.